The Florida Travel Guide

 Let’s start by saying we live in Florida.
 We travel Florida an average of twice per month.
 Florida Travel Blog is not selling anything – just the fun of taking a road trip in Florida.
 We know what 10 essentials to pack on a Florida road trip or vacation.

 We also know that most travel blogs will tell you how to dress, what cosmetics to pack, what electronics you need, and other common-sense items.
-We are going to suggest only the 10 essentials of a Florida road trip or vacation.
+We are going to suggest only the 10 essentials of a road trip or Florida vacation.
 Plus, we will tell you why, when, and where you will need them.

-10 Essentials to Pack for a Florida Road Trip or Vacation
+10 Essentials to Pack for a Florida Road Trip or Vacation in Florida

 - Sunscreen – Florida is called the sunshine state for a reason.
 We recommend you buy